-2.16.1. async clause
+2.16.1. async clause 2430

-The async clause may appear on a parallel, kernels, or serial construct, or an enter data, exit data, update, or wait directive.
+2431 The async clause may appear on a parallel, kernels, or serial construct, or an enter data, exit data, update, or wait directive.
 In all cases, the async clause is optional.
-When 2085 there is no async clause on a compute or data construct, the local thread will wait until the compute 2086 construct or data operations for the current device are complete before executing any of the code 2087 that follows.
-When there is no async clause on a wait directive, the local thread will wait until 2088 all operations on the appropriate asynchronous activity queues for the current device are complete.
-2089 When there is an async clause, the parallel, kernels, or serial region or data operations may be processed asynchronously while the local thread continues with the code following the construct or 2091 directive.
-2092
+When 2432 there is no async clause on a compute or data construct, the local thread will wait until the compute 2433 construct or data operations for the current device are complete before executing any of the code 2434

-The async clause may have a single async-argument, where an async-argument is a nonnegative scalar integer expression (int for C or C++, integer for Fortran), or one of the special async values defined below.
-The behavior with a negative async-argument, except the special async values defined below, is implementation-defined.
+The async clause may have a single async-argument, where an async-argument is a nonnegative scalar integer expression (int for C or C++, integer for Fortran), or one of the special values defined below.
+The behavior with a negative async-argument, except the special values defined below, is implementation-defined.
 The value of the async-argument may be used in a wait directive, wait clause, or various runtime routines to test or wait for completion of the operation.

-Two special async values are defined in the C and Fortran header files and the Fortran openacc module.
+Two special values for async-argument are defined in the C and Fortran header files and the Fortran openacc module.
 These are negative values, so as not to conflict with a user-specified nonnegative async-argument.
 An async clause with the async-argument acc_async_noval will behave the same as if the async clause had no argument.
 An async clause with the async-argument acc_async_sync will behave the same as if no async clause appeared.

-The async-value of any operation is the value of the async-argument, if it appears, or the value of acc-default-async-var if it is acc_async_noval or if the async clause had no value, or acc async sync if no async clause appeared.
-If the current device supports asynchronous operation with one or more device activity queues, the async-value is used to select the queue on the current device onto which to enqueue an operation.
-The properties of the current device and the implementation will determine how many actual activity queues are supported, and how the asyncvalue is mapped onto the actual activity queues.
-Two asynchronous operations with the same current device and the same async-value will be enqueued onto the same activity queue, and therefore will be executed on the device in the order they are encountered by the local thread.
-Two asynchronous operations with different async-values may be enqueued onto different activity queues, and therefore may be executed on the device in either order relative to each other.
-If there are two or more host threads executing and sharing the same device, two asynchronous operations with the same asyncvalue will be enqueued on the same activity queue.
-If the threads are not synchronized with respect to each other, the operations may be enqueued in either order and therefore may execute on the device in either order.
-Asynchronous operations enqueued to difference devices may execute in any order, regardless of the async-value used for each.
+The async-value of any operation is the value of the async-argument, if it appears, or the value 2450 of acc-default-async-var if it is acc_async_noval or if the async clause had no value, or 2451 acc_async_sync if no async clause appeared.
+If the current device supports asynchronous 2452 operation with one or more device activity queues, the async-value is used to select the queue on 2453 the current device onto which to enqueue an operation.
+The properties of the current device and the 2454 implementation will determine how many actual activity queues are supported, and how the async-2455 value is mapped onto the actual activity queues.
+Two asynchronous operations with the same current 2456 device and the same async-value will be enqueued onto the same activity queue, and therefore will 2457 be executed on the device in the order they are encountered by the local thread.
+Two asynchronous 2458 operations with different async-values may be enqueued onto different activity queues, and therefore 2459 may be executed on the device in either order relative to each other.
+If there are two or more host 2460 threads executing and sharing the same device, two asynchronous operations with the same async-2461 value will be enqueued on the same activity queue.
+If the threads are not synchronized with respect 2462 to each other, the operations may be enqueued in either order and therefore may execute on the 2463 device in either order.
+Asynchronous operations enqueued to difference devices may execute in any 2464 order, regardless of the async-value used for each.
+2465

-2.16.2. wait clause
+2466 2.16.2. wait clause